Using CenturyLink DCC

 If this is not the case, open a ticket here to get it fixed.

-Once the provider imformation is saved, Cloud Application Manager starts synchronizing the Provider account.
+Once the provider information is saved, Cloud Application Manager starts synchronizing the Provider account.
 After the synchronization is complete, Cloud Application Manager creates default Deployment Policies with the different deployment options available.

 The user account used when creating the Provider is linked to a Company, Billing Site, Clusters, and Domains, etc.

-When the synchronization process finishes, the list of Linux and Windows Services available to deploy on each cluster is available on the provider's "Configuration" tab.
+When the synchronization process finishes, the list of Linux and Windows Templates available to deploy on each cluster is available on the provider's "Configuration" tab.

 Editing Policy Boxes on CenturyLink DCC

-In addition to the services list, Cloud Application Manager creates two example Policy Boxes for Linux and Windows.
+In addition to the services list, Cloud Application Manager creates three example Policy Boxes for Linux and Windows.
 These can be customized any time.

 To do this, access the details by selecting "Code", then "Edit", where the following options are available: